 Diaries offer an excellent way of exchanging information between parents/carers and school staff, which is essential as the personal and social development of a child is their joint responsibility.
 Parents/carers welcome the communication as it gives them relevant information relating to their child's day at school, and staff also appreciate news from home.
-However, information concerning intimate care procedures should not be recorded Revised and updated by MH/CM September 2023 74 in the diary, as it is not a confidential document and could be accessed by people other than the parent/carer and member of staff.
+However, information concerning intimate care procedures should not be recorded in the diary, as it is not a confidential document and could be accessed by people other than the parent/carer and member of staff.
 It is recommended that communication relating to intimate care should be made through one of the following: